Vue Storefront is now Alokai! Learn More

 SDK is described in detail in our Key concepts: SDK docs.

-1. Install the SDK package.
+1. In your frontend project directory, install the SDK package.
 It's the core of the SDK.

-1. Install the Commercetools module.
+1. In the same frontend directory, install the Commercetools module.
 It extends the SDK core with methods to communicate with Commercetools.

 yarn add @vsf-enterprise/commercetools-sdk